kugurst/git-lunch-and-learn/git-recitation-notes.md

 HEAD is now at 140fcd6...
 Revert "I made a new file"
 ```

-- Oh yea, git showed us a new way to make a 8ranch.
+- Oh yea, git showed us a new way to make a branch.
 It's messages can be very helpful!
 - As it says, your changes when you check out a specific commit won't affect any other branch.
 - You can only commit on branches when you are checked out to that branch, so let's go back: